Why quality assurance is essential to any delivery team

 Today, when the development sphere has gone way beyond the traditional software, most IT practitioners are aware of the value a quality assurance (QA) team can bring.
 Just a few years ago, this wasn’t the case, as far fewer companies engaged in Quality Assurance practices.
-It wasn’t uncommon for developers to ask, “Why we need a QA team?”
+It wasn’t uncommon for developers to ask, “Why is quality control important?”, or “Why we need a QA team?”
 Still these views are less commonly held today, Quality Assurance as a practice is still vastly undervalued in many organizations.

 People who define QA teams as the group that “just tests software” fail to realize the true goals and responsibility of quality assurance as a practice.
-In this article, we’ll explore why it matters and how to make the most out of your QA team.
+In this article, we’ll explore why QA is important and matters for successful business outcomes.

 The Importance of a QA Team

 As stated in to Wikipedia’s quality assurance definition, it’s “a way of preventing mistakes or defects in manufactured products and avoiding problems when delivering solutions or services to customers.”
 There’s more to QA than this, after all.
-Here are just a few of the numerous benefits a QA team can bring:
+Here are just a few of the numerous benefits of quality assurance a skilled QA team can bring:

 - QA teams help meet clients’ demands and expectations most fully